 The number of running LRPs is not necessarily useful as a snapshot, but it’s worth tracking this metric’s rate of change to keep an eye on overall deployment growth and plan for scaling capacity.

 These metrics report differences between the record of desired LRPs and the BBS’s record of running LRPs.
 Pushing or deleting an application that has many instances can cause brief spikes in the number of missing or extra LRPs, respectively, but any extended high levels of either can indicate a problem with the BBS.
-In both cases, PCF suggests setting a warning threshold of around five and a critical alert threshold of around 10.
+In both cases, Pivotal suggests setting a warning threshold of around five and a critical alert threshold of around 10.

 Crashing LRPs can be a result of either application or platform problems.
 This metric provides a high-level indication of potential issues—if you see a large number of instances beginning to crash, you will want to investigate the cause.